sonyarianto/jogja/README.md

 # jogja

 Project generator for web frameworks.
+It provides scaffolding for your apps.
 Still for busy and lazy people.

 ## Overview